Archaeological and Historical Conservancy Archaeological and Historical Conservancy

 Royal Palm Hotel

-The Royal Palm Hotel in its heyday at the turn of the Century - click for closeup
+The Royal Palm Hotel in its Heyday - click for closeup

-The foundations of Miami's first hotel, the Royal Palm, was uncovered at the One Miami site in 2004.
-Two feet below a parking lot, the yellow and red brick foundations of the hotel have survived.
-Built in 1897, the hotel was Miami's largest and most luxuriant, drawing visitors from the Northeast and Midwest.
-The hotel was built by Henry Flagler, president of the Florida East Coast Railroad, who built the hotel to host the many visitors using his new railroad extension into Southern Florida.
-Eventually the railroad would be extended to Key West.
+The foundations of Miami's first hotel, the Royal Palm, were uncovered at the MDM Miami site in 2004.
+The red and yellow brick had survived two feet below a parking lot.
+Built in 1897, the hotel was Miami's largest and most luxurious, drawing visitors from the Northeast and Midwest.
+The hotel was built by Henry Flagler, president of the Florida East Coast Railroad, to host visitors using his new railroad extension into Southern Florida and eventually to Key West.

 Flagler's Royal Palm Hotel and Biscayne Bay